 This process should work on any Mac model.

 If your Mac is getting really hot all the time, you might use this test to check and see if a cooling fan is doing its job or not.
 A bad cooling fan will further damage your CPU as you keep it going in that state, so you might want to get that fixed pronto!

-Likewise, if your Mac is running really slow and you know it’s not a software problem because you’ve tried everything, including a system restore, then you might try this test to see if your CPU is failing.
+Likewise, if your Mac is running really slow and you know it’s not a software problem because you’ve tried everything, including updating to the latest available version of macOS and a system restore, then you might try this test to see if your CPU is failing.
 After all, just a weak connection or solder point somewhere can cause issues down the line.

 How to stress test Mac with Terminal

 No fancy software is required to stress test your Mac.
 You’ll only be using two applications that come with your Mac out of the box – Activity Monitor and Terminal.
 You’ll be using Terminal to perform the commands for the stress test, and you’ll be using Activity Monitor so you can monitor your CPU usage throughout it all.